-From Pentecost (Summer) Term 2021, the Health Education (HE) and Relationships Education (RE) aspects of PSHE will be compulsory in all schools in the form of the new Primary Curriculum Framework for Relationships, Sex and Health Education (RSHE).
+From Pentecost (Summer) Term 2021, the Health Education (HE) and Relationships Education (RE) aspects of PSHE are compulsory in all schools in the form of the new Primary Curriculum Framework for Relationships, Sex and Health Education (RSHE).
+We continue to keep up to date with the guidance and publications of the government.
+We recognise and follow the updated guidance which The Department of Education have recently published to ensure content is factual, appropriate and that children have the capacity to fully understand everything that they are taught.